what we provide…

-Evergreen Therapy provides counseling services for a wide range of clients from preteens to adults of all ages; we serve individuals, couples, and families.
-We have decades of experience with counseling and providing therapy for complex issues like addiction, bipolar and eating disorders to habitual issues like anxiety, depression, or grief.
+Evergreen Therapy provides counseling services for a wide range of clients from children, teens, and adults of all ages; we serve individuals, couples, and families.
+We have decades of experience with counseling, providing help for complex issues like trauma, addictions, bipolar and eating disorders to disruptions from anxiety, depression, or grief.; as well as helping individuals and couples in their relationships to develop healthy communication and connection.

-In session, our therapists take an interpersonal approach to help clients articulate their goals, where the client gets to establish the pace and tempo in order to create safety and trust with the therapist.
-We want to empower you to find your own solutions.
-Together we will work toward your goals to achieve a healthier well-being.
+Our therapists take an interpersonal approach to help clients articulate their goals and establish their desired pace in order to create safety and trust with the therapist.
+Together you and the therapist will work to find your own solutions and help move you toward your goals for achieving a healthier life.

 EMDR involves eight phases of treatment that focus on the past, the present, and the future.
 Each phase helps you work through emotional distress and trauma, then learn skills to cope with current and future stress.